kizzandev/LeetCode/README.md

     Invalid Tweets                 : done,   a , 2000-01-01, 1d

     section Basic Joins
-    Replace Employee ID With The Unique Identifier        : active, a1, after a0, 1d
+    Replace Employee ID With The Unique Identifier        : done,   a1, after a0, 1d
-    Product Sales Analysis I                              :         a , after a0, 1d
+    Product Sales Analysis I                              : active, a , after a0, 1d
     Customer Who Visited but Did Not Make Any Transactions:         a , after a0, 1d Rising Temperature                                    :         a , after a0, 1d
     Average Time of Process per Machine                   :         a , after a0, 1d